 In this liturgical memorial, we commemorate an anniversary.
 So…Happy Anniversary abortion.
 You deceive, you divide, you destroy.
 You are darkness and you are death.
-You are the bloody nose on the beautiful face of America.
+You are the black eye on the handsome face of America.
 We pray that, someday, people will only speak about you in hushed tones, behind closed doors, whispering “abortion” like a dirty word.
 Happy Anniversary abortion; you are the pride in the devil’s grin.

 Heavenly Father, and Mother Mary, today we storm heaven with our prayers, fasting, and almsgiving in the hope that all unborn children will be protected in law so that they can grow into the men and women you planned them to be.